saybenn/Brought-to-Life-Solutions/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+Your brand is:

+A master craftsperson + a sage + a strategist.

+Someone rooted.
+Steady.
+Real.
+Someone who produces outcomes, not platitudes.
+Someone who speaks plainly but designs artfully.
+Someone people trust because the presence feels wise.